-Whether the pale blue paint job you applied to your bathroom walls has lost its luster or your kitchen is in dire need of new cabinets and a fresh backsplash, there’s nothing wrong with touching up your home every now and again, especially if it’s something you can do on your own.
+Whether the pale blue paint job you applied to your bathroom walls has lost its luster or your kitchen is in dire need of new cabinets and a fresh backsplash, there’s you can give your home a new look with breaking the bank, especially if it’s something you can do on your own.

 There’s nothing wrong with trying out a DIY home renovation on a budget, but it can easily become a pricey endeavor if you aren’t careful.
 That living room spruce up could quickly become a whole new set of furniture and that new bathroom sink could become a total retile in the shower with a price tag to match if you don’t carefully map out your project.

-Luckily, if you educate yourself and do some planning, it’s possible to make a roadside motel look like the Palace of Versailles by remodeling on a budget.
-There are countless ways to give your home a facelift without breaking the bank.
+Luckily, if you educate yourself and do some planning, there are countless ways to give your home a facelift without spending a fortune.

 Tips for renovating on a budget